FySjutton/OpenStats/README.md

 ---

-**Warning:** In case 90gQopen makes any changes to their public API, the current version will likely stop working instantly.
-You'll then have to reinstall a fix-version.
+**Warning:** In case 90gQopen makes any changes to their public API, I will have to make a new fix-version for it, and you will have to install the newest update.